sellvana/sellvana/README.md

 5. Now you should be able to access Sellvana by browsing your website root.
 To access admin section, you'll need to add SELLVANA to your URL: `https://mysite.com/SELLVANA/admin`

+## Moving `storage` folder from web accessible folder

+Sellvana uses randomly generated folder for sensitive cache, log, etc. files to avoid direct access from web, however in some server misconfiguration cases, this might not be enough.
+To move `storage` folder from web accessible folder, you will need to perform the following steps:

+1. Create a folder where you'd like to keep transient data (let's say `/home/user/sellvana/storage`) and make it writable for web service user.

+2. If you already have Sellvana installed, move `{sellvana}/storage` contents to newly created folder.

+3. Create `index.global.php` in the root folder where Sellvana's `index.php` lives, and add this:

+    <?php

+    BConfig::i()->set('fs/storage_dir', '/home/user/sellvana/storage');

 ## Test Data